MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ---

-The [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) provided a deep dive into large language models (LLMs) and their inner workings, the training and fine-tuning process, and the different applications for such systems.<br>Now, we will go further and explore how LLMs can best be applied to specific, practical tasks.
+The [previous chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md) provided a deep dive into large language models (LLMs) and their inner workings, the training and fine-tuning process, and different applications.<br>We will now go further and explore how LLMs can best be applied to specific, practical tasks.

 ## The LLM Ecosystem

-First deployed in late 2022, OpenAI's ChatGPT showed the broader public the profound potential of AI.
-The release marked one of the first times that an LLM got deployed in a way that allowed any kind of user to interact with it, for free, at a massive scale, via a simple chat-based interface.
-What was meant to be a research preview turned into the most popular app *ever* (until Meta released Threads).
+First deployed in late 2022, OpenAI's [ChatGPT](https://chatgpt.com/) showed the broader public the profound potential of generative AI.
+The release marked one of the first times that an LLM got deployed in such a way that any user could interact with it, for free, at a massive scale, via a simple chat-based interface.
+What was meant to be a niche research preview turned into the most popular app of any kind, *ever* (until Meta released Threads).

 ChatGPT did not remain the sole player in the chat-based LLM space for too long.
-A whole ecosystem of LLMs and providers has emerged, each with their own strengths and weaknesses.
+A whole ecosystem of LLM-providers has emerged, each offering LLMs with their own strengths and weaknesses.
 Some of the most popular LLM services, apart from ChatGPT, are:

 - [DeepSeek](https://chat.deepseek.ai/)
 - [Anthropic Claude](https://claude.ai/)